 What NOT to Do:

 - Don’t scold or physically punish the cat.
-Your cat might get off the counter that one time, but she or he won’t learn to stay down – she or he will only learn be to frightened of you.
+Your cat might get off the counter that one time, but they won’t learn to stay down — they will only learn to be frightened of you.

-- Don’t shove your cat off the ledge.
-Your cat might fall and hurt itself.
+- Don’t shove your cat off of a ledge.
+Your cat might fall and get hurt.